LiftOffLLC/liftoff-jumpstarter-api/README.md

 	[ ] elaborate on caching for performance
 	[ ] rate-limit feature
 	[ ] standardize error codes
+	[ ] Docker Image
+	[ ] dotenv for easy deployment

 ## Contribute back
-	[ ] create an issue, pull request, review and merge.
+	[ ] create an issue, submit PR for review and once reviewed, will be merged into the master branch.
 	[ ] increment version
-	[ ] Teams to provide their product name so that we can inform about any updates.
+	[ ] Teams to provide their product name so that they can inform about updates.